EilidhHendry/service-matcher/README.md

-This repo contains one potential solution to the problem of matching an input query to a service and sub-service.
+Contains one potential solution to the problem of matching an input query to a price for a service.

 ## Set up: